 Recent CPC Rhodes Postdoctoral Fellows

 Patrick Ishizuka (2016-2018).
-Patrick earned his Ph.D. in Sociology and Social Policy, with a specialization in demography, from Princeton University in 2016.
+Patrick earned his Ph.D. in Sociology and Social Policy, with a specialization in demography, from Princeton University in 2016 and will begin fall 2019 as Assistant Professor in the Department of Sociology at Washington University in St. Louis.
 His research focuses on work, family, and social inequality.

 April Sutton (2015-17).
 April earned her Ph.D. in Sociology from the University of Texas at Austin in 2015 and is now Assistant Professor in the Department of Sociology at the University of California, San Diego.
 Her research interests are in social stratification, education, gender, spatial inequalities, and life course transitions.